 Treat Everyone Fairly:

-Ensure fairness in your interactions and resource allocation among teams.
+Make sure fairness in your interactions and resource allocation among teams.
 Avoid showing preference or bias towards any specific team, and equally distribute your attention and support.

 Advocate for Your Product: